Category Archives: Plat names

 The Wedgwood That Never Was: Charles H. Baker’s Land Investment

-Charles H. Baker is a little-known early Seattleite though his legacy affects every person living in Seattle today.
-Baker conceived of and built the electrical generating plant at Snoqualmie Falls which began producing electricity on July 31, 1899, and which … Continue reading
+Charles H. Baker (1864-1924) is a little-known early Seattleite though his legacy affects every person living in Seattle today.
+Baker conceived of and built the electrical generating plant at Snoqualmie Falls which began producing electricity on July 31, 1899, and … Continue reading

 Posted in name of the neighborhood, Plat names | Tagged , , , , | 1 Comment